notfertig/my-vps-goto/rclone-install.md

 rclone mount remote: /your/path --allow-other --allow-non-empty --vfs-cache-mode writes
 ```

-when you get these error:
+when you get these error (in Proxmox LXC you must checked FUSE in Container->Options->Features):
 ```
 Fatal error: failed to mount FUSE fs: fusermount: exec: "fusermount3": executable file not found in $PATH
 ```